gz/fly-oidc-discharge/README.md

 fly ips allocate-v6
 ```

-A public deployment is exposed to anyone, so the OIDC check and the policy are all that stand in
-front of it.
-Both run before the ticket is examined.
+A public deployment should be safe as long as your policy is properly scoped.

 ### TLS